hoffmakl/reporting/README.md

 [YAML code](yaml_knitDiffFolder.Rmd) to knit your Rmd report/output to a folder other than the one your Rmd document exists in.
 Also auto-updates the date in your report and in your report filename to reflect today's date.

 ## Calculate percent of work hours spent on project:
-Using the raw hours spent on a contract or project (I track these using toggl), use this [R script](calculate_hours.R) to calculate the exact percent of time you've spent on that contract in a specified time interval.
+If you have the raw hours spent on a contract or project (I track these using toggl), use this [R function](calculate_hours.R) to calculate the exact percent of working hours used up in a specified time interval.